-In 2006 at the Navopatia Field Station we began several long-term ecological monitoring projects focusing on wintering birds and vegetation.
-We address several questions in our research programs: often the presence or absence of many species is an important but previously unanswered question.
+In 2006 the Navopatia Field Station began several long-term ecological monitoring projects focusing on wintering birds and vegetation.
+We address several matters in our research programs: often the presence or absence of many species is an important but previously unanswered question.
 We also measure the year to year variation and demography of birds and plants during the winter in different habitats within our study area in southern Sonora.

 In 2009 we began a project studying the nesting of hummingbirds on Isla Masocarit and the mainland thornscrub.
 Hummingbirds nest during the winter in the Pitayal, and our studies have described a range extension establisihing southern Sonora as the southern breeding range limit for Costa’s Hummingbirds.